Turmeric Smoothie

 You will definitely want to peel them first.
 And, if there are any big seeds, remove those too.
 If you have a regular blender (as opposed to a high-powered blender like a Vitamix) I would squeeze the oranges as you’ve been doing.
 Hope that helps!

-I’m not sure about adding protein powder as it’s not something I use.
-From a nutritional standpoint, you’ll still get all the health benefits of the turmeric, ginger, and orange even if you add powder.
-Not sure how it would taste though …
+I’m not sure about adding protein powder as it’s not something I use and I’m not sure how it would taste …

 can you use ground tumeric?